BetweenWalls/portal/README.md

 * Socketed gems/runes/jewels sometimes aren't aligned like they should be
 * Unimplemented: mercenary stats
 * Unimplemented: breakpoint info for FCR, FBR, FHR
-* CtC (Chance to Cast) affixes from jewels not shown on tooltip for equipped items
 * DoT (Damage over Time) affixes are added without considering their time component

 Info: https://github.com/BetweenWalls/planner#planner